SixArm/venn/doc/benchmarks.md

 Result: `venn` is approximately 15x faster.

-## sequential sorted data with no duplicates
+## Try sequential sorted data with no duplicates

 Benchmark by using two files each containing a million lines of random 6-digit hex strings.